-Like (I hope?) many households, we have a random drawer full of mismatched leftover paper plates, cups, and plastic utensils.
+Like many households, we have a random drawer full of mismatched leftover paper plates, cups, and plastic utensils.
 Today we finally put them to good use with these three picnic leftover crafts.
 (Other people do have this drawer, right?)

 - paper plates

 - contact paper

 You simply cut a big hole in your paper plate, add a circle of contact paper, and just let your kids pick out the flowers and place them on.
 I love this craft because it’s great for a toddler but equally entertaining for preschool age and up.
 Add another layer of contact paper, hang them up and they look gorgeous.